Overview

 Under the Inheritance (Provision for Family Dependants) Act 1975, the grounds for contesting a will include:

 Contesting a will can cause serious rifts in families and extended families.
-Duncan Lewis has departments offering probate, litigation and family law services – and also specialises in family mediation.
 Our specialist Wills, Probate and Litigation solicitors can offer clear advice on all the different aspects of contesting a will – and will pursue any litigation in a probate matter robustly.

 In cases where there may be criminal intent involved in the drafting of a will, our criminal law experts can advise, if required.

-After grant of probate, property and monies will be distributed to beneficiaries and this may make contesting a will extremely complex.
+After grant of probate, property and monies will be distributed to beneficiaries and this may make contesting a will extremely complex and recovering sums which are already distributed even more difficult.

 Duncan Lewis Probate solicitors offer competitively-priced fees for contentious wills and probate matters, based on hourly rates.